220296006/Amazon-Cloud-Pratictioner/Module 8 - Pricing and Support/AWS Pricing Concepts.md

 ## AWS Pricing Calculator

-The AWS Pricing Calculator(opens in a new tab) lets you explore AWS services and create an estimate for the cost of your use cases on AWS.
+**The AWS Pricing Calculator** lets you explore AWS services and create an estimate for the cost of your use cases on AWS.
 You can organize your AWS estimates by groups that you define.
 A group can reflect how your company is organized, such as providing estimates by cost center.

 When you have created an estimate, you can save it and generate a link to share it with others.